CADA/CASL provides several scholarships each year to further promote growth and student leadership.

 CADA/CASL Memorial Scholarship

-Sponsored by CADA, we will offer students a chance to win a scholarship to CASL State Conference and CADA Leadership Camps.
+Sponsored by CADA, we will offer students a chance to win a scholarship to offset the full cost of attending the CASL State Conference and/or CADA Leadership Camps.

 All applications will be submitted online and are now Advisor recommended.
 Limit 1 application per school.

 Apply Now - Limit 1 application per school.

 BRUCE BITNOFF MEMORIAL SCHOLARSHIP

 Bruce was a generous, thoughtful, supportive, visionary who supported student activities and our CASL State Conference.
 His love for travel gave many students the opportunity to see the world.
 One, $1000 scholarship will be awarded to a Senior, class of 2024.